 Day Trip to Cromer From Norwich

 Cromer is one of my favorite spots on the North Norfolk coast.
 It’s a traditional English seaside town.
 It is famous for its crabs and pier, but there are many more things to do in Cromer.
+You can also visit the nearby town of Sheringham.

 What to Do in Cromer